Mexico starts investigation in Wal-Mart bribery case

 The hourly rates in past work for Kelley, Pappalardo and Whitley are typical of elite partners at major law firms.

-(Reporting by Elinor Comlay in Mexico City, Jessica Wohl in Chicago, additional reporting by Aruna Viswanatha, David Ingram and Andrew Longstreth; Editing by Gerald E. McCormick and Matthew Lewis)
+(Reporting by Cyntia Barrera, Michael O'Boyle and Alberto Fajardo, Patrick Rucker in Mexico City, Jessica Wohl in Chicago; Additional reporting by Aruna Viswanatha, David Ingram and Andrew Longstreth; Editing by Gerald E. McCormick, Matthew Lewis and Edmund Klamann)